Skip to Content

 What Is Cisplatin?

 Cisplatin is a chemotherapy drug approved to treat pleural mesothelioma.
-It is also known by its former brand name, Platinol®-AQ, which has been discontinued.
-Cisplatin is a small, platinum-containing molecule.
-It can interfere with cell growth and division and cause cells to kill themselves.
-This can help halt tumor growth.
+It is a small, platinum-containing molecule.
+Cisplatin interferes with cell growth and division.
+This causes cells to die and can slow or stop tumor growth.

 In 2004, the U.S. Food and Drug Administration (FDA) approved a combination of cisplatin and pemetrexed to treat pleural mesothelioma.
 Pemetrexed is often referred to by its brand name, Alimta®.
 The FDA first approved cisplatin in 1978 for testicular and bladder cancer treatment.
 Cisplatin chemotherapy treatment is also approved for ovarian cancer.

 Cisplatin is often used with other mesothelioma drugs to deliver more effective treatment.
 The combination of cisplatin and pemetrexed is the only FDA-approved chemotherapy for mesothelioma.
-However, researchers have studied the effects of combining cisplatin with other drugs.
-Some studies indicate beneficial results.
-When treating mesothelioma patients, doctors may also use cisplatin with other chemotherapy drugs such as:
+Yet, researchers have studied the effects of combining cisplatin with other drugs.
+Some studies show beneficial results.
+When treating mesothelioma patients, doctors may also use cisplatin with other drugs.
+These drugs include:

 Cisplatin can also be combined with other types of treatment.
-For example, cisplatin and pemetrexed treatment results may improve in combination with immunotherapy.
-At least one study suggested improved clinical benefits from this combination.
-The results showed improved overall survival for malignant pleural mesothelioma (MPM) patients.
+For example, cisplatin and pemetrexed may be more effective when combined with immunotherapy.
+In one study, this combination improved overall survival for malignant pleural mesothelioma (MPM) patients.

 Cisplatin Quick Facts